Mt. Baker Equipment List

 Hydration

 3L capacity is recommended.
 During the months of March-May, consider insulating your bottles in a thick sock or koozie.
 At night the bottles can be put in your sleeping bag to prevent freezing.
 If using a Camelbak style hydration bladder, bring a drinking tube insulator, as the tube can freeze up.
 Drinking tubes must also have a lock on the bite valve.
 If you choose to use this system, be aware that they require constant vigilance in order to avoid freezing.
 Blow the water out of the tube after every use and place the bite valve in the neck of your shirt to keep from freezing.
-A bottle is a necessary backup if the bladder gets punctured.
+At least one hard-sided bottle is a necessary backup if the bladder gets punctured.
 An insulated bottle may also double as a mug for hot water, though not every bottle is designed to hold boiling water.

 Example